The role of elastic instability on the self-assembly of particle chains in simple shear flow: Introduction

-In this work, a bespoke, counter-rotating cone and plate shear cell has been used to analyse the effects that fluid's viscoelasticity has on FISA.
-This has been investigated by exploring shear rates that spanned across the critical value of $Wi=1$ of a water based solution of Polyacrylamide (PAM), whose frequency-dependent viscoelastic moduli have been determined by means of microrheology measurements performed with optical tweezers.
+In this work, a bespoke, counter-rotating cone and plate shear cell has been used to analyse the effects that fluid's viscoelasticity, and more specifically the shear-induced elastic instability, has on FISA.
+This has been investigated by exploring shear rates that spanned across the onset of elastic instability of a water based solution of Polyacrylamide (PAM), whose frequency-dependent viscoelastic moduli have been determined by means of both classical bulk rheology and microrheology measurements performed with optical tweezers.
 In agreement with previous works in literature, we have observed that particle chains form in the bulk of the fluid and in the flow direction.
-Moreover, we show that for $Wi>1$, where the fluid shows its shear-thinning behaviour, FISA is significantly enhanced; nevertheless, a significant alignment was also observed at $Wi<1$.
-Nonetheless, as a means of novelty, we report for the first time in literature evidence of a spontaneous reduction in particles' chain length at relatively long times, which is not associated with migration, but could be associated to mechanical `\textit{degradation}' of the inter-molecular interactions between PAM molecules.
+In particular, we show that FISA is significantly enhanced by the onset of the elastic instability; although, a significant alignment is also observed at lower shear rates.
+Moreover, we report evidence of a spontaneous reduction in particles' chain length at relatively long times (i.e., much longer than the fluids' longest relaxation time), which is not associated with particle migration (e.g., sedimentation), but actually to a shear-induced change of the viscoelastic properties of the suspending fluid \cite{tran2023relaxation}.
+We speculate that these changes may be caused by a shear induced disentanglement of the polymer chains constituting the viscoelastic fluid.
+This thesis is supported by the outcomes of parallel superposition shear flow measurements, as described below.